 productionof simple, fact-intensive narratives, such as earnings reports or fantasy-league sports results

-- Second stage systems augment the work of human journalists, for example, presenting options to enhance their writing.
+- Second-stage systems augment the work of human journalists, for example, by presenting options to enhance their writing.
 The choice to accept, reject, or modify machine-made suggestions remains a human decision.

 Examples of other ways AI tools are being used in news work:

-- Moderating, discerning between acceptable and unacceptable reader’s comments
+- Moderating and discerning between acceptable and unacceptable reader comments

 - Transcribing, converting spoken words into text very rapidly